Josip Iličić: Early career

-Born in Prijedor, SR Bosnia and Herzegovina, Iličić started his career playing in the youth teams of Triglav Kranj and later Britof from Kranj.
+Born in Prijedor, SR Bosnia and Herzegovina, Iličić started his career playing in the youth teams of Triglav Kranj and later Britof.
 At the age of 19, he moved to SC Bonifika, where he played for a season in the Slovenian Second League.
 It was there when his talent was spotted by Interblock, where he stayed for two seasons playing in the Slovenian top division.
-At the end of the 2009–10 season, Interblock was relegated into 2.
-SNL after two qualifications matches against Triglav.
+At the end of the 2009–10 season, Interblock was relegated to the Second League after losing the relegation play-offs against Triglav.
 Despite being one of the best players of his club and one of the top prospects of Slovenian football Iličić finished the season as a reserve.

 Aged 21, Iličić contemplated an idea of finishing his playing career altogether.
 He wanted to return to futsal, his passion, and to find a job, however, a few weeks later he received a phone call from Zlatko Zahovič, the director of football at Maribor, who proposed he should sign for the club.
 In a life changing decision, Iličić took the offer immediately and moved to Slovenia's second largest city, where he made a big impact from the start as he scored twice in the UEFA Europa League qualifying match against Scottish Premier League club Hibernian in July 2010.
 He then scored again, in the return leg of the UEFA Europa League playoff round against Sicilian Palermo, which ended in a 3–2 win for the Slovenian side.
 On the very next day, it was confirmed that Palermo had acquired Iličić and teammate Armin Bačinović from Maribor for a permanent move.
 The transfer fee paid by Palermo was undisclosed, but it was reported to be around €2.3 million.